- The Washington Times - Thursday, October 30, 2025

 Advertisement

-Nations regionally and globally have been facing pressure to get behind one side or the other.
-Those pressures are particularly stark for regional democracies Japan and South Korea, which — though militarily allied to Washington — are deeply embedded in the global supply chain with communist China.
+Nations, both regionally and globally, have been facing pressure to take sides.
+Those pressures are particularly stark for regional democracies Japan and South Korea, which, though militarily allied to Washington, are deeply embedded in the global supply chain with communist China.

-There had been widespread hope that the Trump-Xi sit-down would provide a template for a relational reset for the remainder of Mr. Trump’s term in office.
+There had been widespread hope that the Trump-Xi meeting would provide a template for a relational reset for the remainder of Mr. Trump’s term in office.

 Momentum may continue.
-Mr. Trump told reporters he expects to visit Mr. Xi in China next April and hopes his counterpart will visit the U.S. thereafter.
+Mr. Trump told reporters that he expects to visit Mr. Xi in China in April and hopes his counterpart will visit the U.S. thereafter.

-But with Beijing and Washington having found each other’s pressure points, and with the two still competing for primacy and influence across multiple domains, it is unclear whether today’s reset will gain long-term traction.
+With Beijing and Washington having found each other’s pressure points, and with the two still competing for primacy and influence across multiple domains, it is unclear whether the reset will gain long-term traction.

 “I think it is very much a temporary blip, as we have seen how volatile things can get on the bilateral front,” said Alex Neill, a Singapore-based expert on China’s military and strategic postures.
 “Given the nature of the White House incumbent’s approach to international relations, and China’s sort of quid pro quo approach, it is impossible to know in two years’ time what state relations will be in.”